SNK is back to producing greatness all over again.

 Samurai Shodown retains its storied weapons-based fighting game mechanics.
 Two characters battle it out on a 2D plane where plenty of blood is spilled when lethal attacks are landed.
 When two attacks clash at the same time, the series’ signature “Sword Clash” mechanic comes into play.
 Whoever mashes their attack buttons harder and faster wins the ensuing struggle and forces the losing character to drop their weapon.
 As expected, each character can pull off special moves and super special moves (these can only be pulled off once per match).

-As you take damage during battle, your character’s “Rage Gauge” will gradually fill.
+As you take damage during the battle, your character’s “Rage Gauge” will gradually fill.
 Once it reaches its max limit, your attack power gets a substantial boost.
 This “Max Rage” character state strengthens certain moves and gives your fighter the ability to pull off their “Weapon Flipping Technique.”
 If you happen to land this powerful maneuver, your opponent will immediately be disarmed.
 Another benefit of filling the Rage Gauge is the “Rage Explosion.”
 This technique gives your character access to the cinematic “Lightning Blade” dash attack (the Rage Explosion technique can only be activated once per match).

 Samurai Shodown (2019) Pre-Order

 Samurai Shodown will be available in both a physical and digital Standard Edition.
-The game’s digital Deluxe Edition will come with the Season Pass, which includes four additional roster members.
-These extra characters are set to arrive in August 2019, October 2019, December 2019, and February 2020, respectively.
+The game’s Digital Deluxe Edition will come with the Season Pass, which includes four additional roster members.
+These extra characters are set to arrive in August 2019, October 2019, November 2019, and December 2019, respectively.
 Each of these characters can be bought separately, of course.
 If you purchase Samurai Shodown before June 30th, the Season Pass comes free of charge.
-Early adoptees of the Standard Edition will receive a retro 3D skin for Haohmaru.
+Early adopters of the Standard Edition will receive a retro 3D skin for Haohmaru.
 Early purchasers of the digital Deluxe Edition or Season Pass get the aforementioned costume and a retro 3D skin for Nakoruru.

 The game’s Collector’s Edition (known as the “SNK Complete Pack”) comes with a physical copy of the game, a NeoGeo stylized game case, an art book, and an original piece of art illustrated by Yumi Saji.